chs415009/AI-Cafeteria-Price-Evaluator/README.md

 pip install -r requirements.txt
 ```

-### Step 3

-Run the application locally (link will be displayed in the terminal ex. http://127.0.0.1:7860) <br/>
+* Run the application locally

-( If you want to use your own model, replace best.pt with it. )
+_Link will be displayed in the terminal ex. http://127.0.0.1:7860.
+If you want to use your own model, replace best.pt with it._
 ```
 gradio app.py
 ```

-Check your URL to access the model. <br/>
+* Check URL to access the model

 <img src=git_img/URL.jpg width ="100%">